sg-first/monoSceneRF-infer/README.md

 ## Download Pretrained model on Bundlefusion
 Please download the [pretrained model](https://www.rocq.inria.fr/rits_files/computer-vision/scenerf/scenerf_bundlefusion.ckpt).

-## Infere RGB Image and Depth Info
+## Render RGB Image and Depth Info

-Inside the `./scenerf/scripts/` directory, two single-image inference scripts are provided to render scenes from different viewpoints:

-- `mono_infer_angles.py`: Renders the scene from six different angles, including front view, ±5° horizontally, ±5° vertically, and a combined 5° right + 5° down;
-- `mono_infer_distance.py`: Moves the camera forward and backward along the viewing direction by sampling 21 evenly spaced positions from `r = -1.0` to `1.0`.
+`mono_infer_distance.py`: Moves the camera forward and backward along the viewing direction by sampling 21 evenly spaced positions from `r = -1.0` to `1.0`.

 To run the scripts, simply modify the following path parameters: